nitrologic/skid30/readme.txt

-The thing about blitz basic games is they don't (typically) hit the hardware directly so headless emulation with native skin (connected via breakpoint) may be plausible.
+A project to celebrate 30th anniversary of original Skidmarks game.
 July 2023

-A project to celebrate 30th anniversary of original Skidmarks game.

-step 1

-collect media and tools and reference source

-step 2

-draw aga cars to png sprite sheet smooth scroll display system

-step 3

-drive flat
-drive contours
-drive into walls
-lap times
-split screen multi player
-ai cars
+The thing about blitz basic games is they don't (typically) hit the hardware directly so headless emulation with native skin (connected via breakpoint) seems plausible.

 discord discussion: https://discord.gg/bFPK3Asj